KrisKusano/project-org-example/data/2014-05-23/README.md

 Data Processing
 -----------------
-A script to read in all the \*.csv files is in the ./processed folder
+CSV files downloaded are read in and combined by R scripts.

 Data Elements
 -------------